 Advantages of Zirconia Dental Implants

-Zirconia implants are also resistant to corrosion and plaque accumulation.
-This makes them a good option for individuals with a higher risk of gum disease or those who are prone to oral infections.
+- Suitable for individuals with a higher risk of gum disease or oral infections.

 Disadvantages of Zirconia Dental Implants